corasaurus-hex/logo/README.md

 The command to use logo is `logo`. `logo` can replace any go command, so use it just like you would use `go`.

+Instead of the default `go get` which would install in your global GOPATH:

+`go get github.com/corasaurus-hex/someproject`

+You would use `logo get` which will install it in your current directory:

+`logo get github.com/corasaurus-hex/someproject`

 ## How it works

 1. Set GOPATH to the current directory